 Interpretation: The elements of the standard will be considered together to assess implementation.
 Recruitment of staff with demonstrated competence and with appropriate supervision and specialized training – sometimes available through national certification programs – can compensate for a lack of a bachelor’s degree.

-Examples: Experience per element (b) can include lived experience as residential programs can have peer support specialists, youth advocates, mentors, and/or family advocates on staff.
+Note: When personnel with lived experience are specifically hired to provide peer or family support, they will be covered by RTX 2.06 instead of this standard.

+Examples: Direct care workers can include, for example: residential counselors, adult care workers, youth care workers, and child care workers.
+Their responsibilities typically include general supervision of residents, daily support and activities, and crisis prevention and management.

 RTX 2.02